dalmo1991/superflexPy/doc/demo.rst

    :align: center

-A catchment can be composed by several subcatchments (nodes) connected in a network, where each subcatchment receives its own inputs, but may share parameter values with other subcatchments with the same units.
+A catchment can be composed by several subcatchments (nodes) connected in a network.
+Each subcatchment receives its own inputs, but may share parameter values with other subcatchments with the same units.

 This semi-distributed configuration can be implemented in SuperflexPy by creating a network with multiple nodes.

 First, we initialize the nodes